webida/webida-restful-api/docs/WorkspaceApi.md

 var workspaceId = "workspaceId_example"; // String | webida workspace id (usually same to file system id, wfsId)

 var opts = {
-  'disposable': false // Boolean | flag to include disposable workspaces or not, when workspaceId is '*' };
+  'includeEphemeral': false // Boolean | flag to include ephemeral workspaces or not, when workspaceId is '*'. if workspace id is specified, then this flag will be ignored.
+};

 var callback = function(error, data, response) {